Chang Ucchin: Early life and education

-Chang Ucchin was born in South Chungcheong Province in 1917 when Korea was still under Japanese colonial rule.
-After his father's death, he moved to Seoul where his aunt became his guardian.
+Chang Ucchin was born on 26 November 1917, in Chūseinan-dō, Korea, Empire of Japan.
+After his father's death, he moved to Seoul (then Keijō) where his aunt became his guardian.
 Although his aunt was against Chang Ucchin's art education and career, he was granted her permission to pursue a career in art after winning first place in a national student art contest hosted by Joseon ilbo in 1938 with his painting Gong-gi nori (공기놀이, Game of Jackstones).
 He studied oil painting at Tokyo's Teikoku Art School (帝国美術学校) from 1939 to 1944.
 In Tokyo, he was able to receive a relatively progressive style of painting compared to the conservative and academic style taught in Tokyo Fine Arts School.

 Early career

 After liberation in 1945, Chang Ucchin briefly worked for the National Museum of Korea until 1947 where he was able to learn about traditional Korean art and was inspired by traditional paintings, woodworks, and crafts.

 From 1948 to 1952, he participated in group exhibitions of the New Realism Group (Sinsasilpa, 신사실파, 新寫實派) with fellow members such as Kim Whanki, Yoo Youngkuk, Lee Kyu-sang (이규상, 李揆祥, 1918–1964).
 The New Realism Group was focused on re-examining the direction of Korean modern and contemporary art by experimenting with new aesthetics and forms, as well as incorporating newly translated Korean traditions to modern elements.

 During and after the Korean War, Chang Ucchin made use of the limited resources he had and produced several key works such as his self portrait, Boribat (보리밭, Barley Field, 1951), and Narutbae (나룻배, Ferry, 1951), of which the latter was painted behind Chang Ucchin's own beloved piece, Sonyeo (소녀, Girl, 1939) as he could not access canvases easily after the war.
 His years in refuge at Busan during the war was the only time cityscapes appear in his paintings.
 For instance, he painted clusters of houses in the city, as well as a car, bicycle, and Western-style house in Jadongcha ga itneun pung-gyeong (자동차가 있는 풍경, A View with a Car, 1953).

 He became a professor of fine arts at Seoul National University in 1954, but resigned to paint full-time from 1960.